| Title: | Affinity Propagation Clustering |

 contains the names of the objects to be clustered (if available,

 otherwise the indices are used).
-If aggExCluster
+If aggExCluster was called

 for a prior clustering, then labels are set to ‘Cluster 1’,